 - 83% Influence purchasing decisions

 - 79% of readers invest 24 minutes or longer reading the print publication of Business News

-From January 2016, the indepth printed edition will be distributed fortnightly, with strong emphasis placed on the website news and BNiQ data offering.
+From January 2016, the in-depth printed edition returned to fortnightly distribution, recognising the change in the media mix due to website news and BNiQ data offering.

-The goal for Business News today and its team in going forward is simple - our aim is to deliver a high-quality news and information service that provides the insights, connection and opportunities to doing business in the nation's leading economy.
+The goal for Business News today and its team in going forward is simple - our aim is to deliver a high-quality news and information service that advances business confidence through vital intelligence.